Caecus was a Social Enterprise and was established in 2009.

 It turns out that most of the places you might have used a Braille sign are either inside buildings, under cover, inside shopping centres or underground and the one thing these locations have in common is that you can’t get a reliable GPS signal.

-After further research, which was conducted with the help of a number of helpful Universities, we eventually solved the problem.
-We can now identify any location using a specially designed, low cost Bluetooth radio tag, which uses a clever array of aerials to broadcast a unique ID signal in specific directions and to a set distance.
+After further research, which was conducted with the help of a number of helpful Universities, we eventually found a solution.
+We can now identify any location using a low cost Bluetooth tag, which uses a unique ID to identify a location and by assigning data to that location an audio description can be sent to the user.

-Just think of the Onsite tag as a kind of electronic ‘QR’ code, which automatically ‘talks’ to your phone and you sort of get the picture.
+Just think of the Bluetooth beacon as a kind of electronic ‘QR’ code, which automatically ‘talks’ to your phone and you sort of get the picture.